enthought/pyql/docs/source/getting_started.rst

       symbol.def in your clone of the PyQL repo

      Apply the changes and build the project

+   g.
+Copy the QuantLib.dll to a directory which is on the PATH (or just the
+      PyQL directory if you're in development mode)

 2. Install Cython.
 While you can install Cython from source, we strongly recommend to install Cython via the Canopy Package Manager, another Python